Chiang Mai Travel Tips for Students: Visa, Climate & Local Guide

 Arrange your visa before coming to Thailand

 The visa situation is recently changing very rapidly.
-So it is wise to just double check the situation before you come to Thailand.
-Although you can get a visa on arrival for 30 days, If you would like to stay longer the best option is to arrange a tourist visa before you go to Thailand.
+So it is wise to just double check the situation before you come to study Thai Massage or Chi Nei Tsang in Thailand.
+Although you can get a visa on arrival for 30 days, if you would like to stay longer the best option is to arrange a tourist visa before you go to Thailand.

 Tourist Visa, single entry: